-Our first few “Employee Reveals” introduced you to the editorial teams for our portfolio of L’Oréal clients.
+Our first few “Employee Reveals” introduced you to the editorial teams for our portfolio of clients in the beauty industry.
 It was here that we met (and totally bragged about!) our beauty editors Tatayana Yomary, Nicolette Pezza and Jessica Amato.
 Now, the time has come for us to show some appreciation and love to our design team… Finally!
-We’ll start by introducing you to our Social Media Manager, Savannah Maroney.
+We’ll start by introducing you to our client-based Social Media Manager, Savannah Maroney.

 A Boston native, Savannah graduated from Wake Forest University in North Carolina, where she majored in English and double minored in Studio Art and Religious Studies.
 While she was still a college student, Savannah had her first experience outside of the classroom as an intern for Talbot’s creative marketing department.
 Although she began her career in fashion, her experience transitioned from merchandising into one revolving around social media.
 Savannah credits her internship at Talbot’s as the turning point that sparked her interest (and future career) in social media management.